+\begin{comment} Andy you put this here but I’m not sure about it.
+What do you think? \end{comment}

 Another type of covariate is a covariate that varies spatially across the landscape and we know it for every “pixel”.
 Such covariates might affect density. (but they could also affect encounter probability).
 We consider these covariates in the next chapter?
 One interesting thing is that you might imagine that such covariates are incompletely observed and so a 2nd stage model is needed to describe variation across the landscape, at unobserved locations, since the activity centers would be defined conditional on that covariate.

 We will see that models containing all of these different types of covariates are relatively easy to describe in the BUGS language, and therefore to analyze using Bayesian analysis of the joint likelihood based on data augmentation thus providing a coherent and flexible framework for inference for all classes of SCR models.
 Throughout the chapter, we will continue to develop an analysis of the black bear study introduced in Chapter 3, using the bugs language.
 We also consider likelihood analysis of many of these models, to do so, we will demonstrate the use of the R package ‘secr’ and how to do model comparison with AIC.

 Before we describe the types of covariates and demonstrate how to implement them, a brief note about the different inference approaches.
 In taking a Bayesian approach to analysis of covariate models, inference is always based on analysis of the “joint likelihood” based on data augmentation.
 That is, the conditional-on-N likelihood, with N removed by integration (as described in chapter 3 somewhere where we introduced data augmentation).
 However, likelihood analysis based on the conditional likelihood is often done in practice and, in particular, in the secr() package.
 A variant of the conditional likelihood which is kind of distinct and relevant to the individual covariates is the “Huggins-Alho” idea which is based on thinking about Horwitz-Thompson estimators involving unequal probabilities of sampling.
 This is not a very coherent approach in the sense that analysis of the joint likelihood is fully general and requires no modification to the manner in which the estimator is constructured.
 Conversely, different estimators are employed in secr() depending on which type of model is being considered.
-For latent covariates like finite-mixtures, you have a different estimator than if sex is the covariate (for which there are 2 or 3 estimators) and the basic null model is based on the plain old conditional estimator which integrates s[i] from the likelihood.
+For latent covariates like finite-mixtures, you have a different estimator than if sex is the covariate (for which there are 2 or 3 estimators) and the basic null model is based on the plain old conditional estimator which integrates s[i] from the likelihood. \begin{comment} I’m bullshitting here but this is a point that we need to make somehow and I will come back to it after you finish this chapter. \end{comment}

 8.1 Detection Functions